Common Financial Aid Questions:

 HOPE - Helping Outstanding Pupils Educationally - is Georgia's unique scholarship and grant program that rewards students with financial assistance in degree, diploma, and certificate programs at eligible Georgia public and private colleges and universities, and public technical colleges.
 HOPE programs available to students at South Georgia State College include HOPE Scholarship and HOPE GED.

 The HOPE Scholarship is for degree-seeking students (students pursuing one of SGSC's Associate of Arts, Associate of Science, or Associate of Applied Science programs) who are legal residents of Georgia, are U.S. citizens or permanent residents, and who have not already earned a bachelor's degree.
-Students must also have graduated high school with a "B" average (3.0 if the student completed the College Prep curriculum, 3.2 if the student completed the Vocational curriculum).
-If the student did not qualify for HOPE Scholarship as a freshman, then the student must have attempted at least 30 semester hours, but no more than 127 semester hours, and must have earned a minimum grade point average of a 3.0 at either the 30th, 60th, or 90th attempted hour, whichever is appropriate.
+Students must also have graduated high school with a 3.0 in academic courses only and meeting the required number of rigorous courses for the year they graduated.
+If the student did not qualify for HOPE Scholarship as a freshman, then the student must have attempted at least 30 semester hours, after high school graduation, but, have no more than 127 semester hours, and must have earned a minimum grade point average of a 3.0 at either the 30th, 60th, or 90th attempted hour, whichever is appropriate.
 Currently, HOPE Scholarship pays a percentage of a student's tuition established by the Georgia Finance Commission each fiscal.
 There is no enrollment hour restriction, so students are not required

 Yes.
 For HOPE Scholarship, students can attempt up to 127 semester hours, which includes hours that are not paid for by the Scholarship.
 In addition, students can receive payment for no more than 127 semester hours.